 We immediately stopped the car and we went to the small restaurant/pub there and we saw this beauty in the pic here below!
 You can feed the giraffe there!
 We took a lot of stunning pictures and we decided to visit also the reserve.

 Once you’re inside you can drive following the signs and reach the lion reserve where you can see a lot of lions, including the beautiful white lion.

-You have to know that the entrance to the main park is FREE, and you have to pay only to see the Lions and the Wonder Caves… Obviously I suggest you to pay the full ticket and see everything because it’s cheap and really worth it.
+You have to know that the entrance to the main park is FREE, and you have to pay only to see the Lions and the Wonder Caves… Obviously, I suggest you pay the full ticket and see everything because it’s cheap and really worth it.
 Anyway if you want to spend an afternoon there, you can visit for free the reserve and see a lot of animals, like giraffes, rhinos, ostriches gazelles and much more!

 Talking about prices, the full ticket including lion reserve and Wonder Caves is like 15 euro per person… Very expensive eh! 😀

 The last thing is those beautiful videos that I’ve taken there, enjoy:

 This is the full address Rhino & Lion Nature Reserve, 520 Kromdraai Rd.
 (D540), Kromdraai, Krugersdorp, 1739